On marks & memory

 A hook.
 A rhythm.
 A small surprise.
 Something the mind can trace with a finger the day after it saw it.
 Without that, we were just moving pixels.

-Sixteen identities from the last seven years.
+Sixteen from the last decade, out of 20+ to date.
 Each one rendered here as its wordmark — the full kit (color, type, patterns, systems) lives in its guide.

-Everything below is a conversation.
-Each step has a living deliverable you can hold, react to, push back on.
+Everything here is a conversation.
+Each step invites you to process, react to, push back on, and ultimately, celebrate.

 Interviews with founders, team, sometimes a customer or two.
 Before any sketch, a plain-English map of the brand in one page.